lssfau/ExaStencils/Documentation/ExaSlang4.md

 sequentially prevents shared memory parallelization. **This is only a temporary workaround**.

-where *condition* may be used to restrict the execution of *body* to only cases where condition is fullfilled.
+where *condition* may be used to restrict the execution of *body* to only cases where condition is fulfilled.
 Prominent applications are [colored kernels](#color-with).

 *offsetBegin* and *offsetEnd* may be used to extend or restrict the iteration space.
 [Constant indices](#constant-index) are required. *offsetBegin* is added to the loop start while *offsetEnd* is subtracted from the loop end.

-*stepSize* may be used to adapt the geneated loops' step size.
+*stepSize* may be used to adapt the generated loops' step size.
 It must be a positive, non-zero [constant indices](#constant-index).

 *reduction* must be a valid [reduction](#reduction).